ibrod83/nodejs-web-scraper/website/docs/doc1.md

     name:'some name',
     contentType:'image',//Either 'image' or 'file'.
 Default is image. alternativeSrc:['first-alternative','second-alternative']//Some images might not have an actual "src", but a data:url.
 You can provide as many alternative src's as you wish.
 If the scraper doesn't find a valid src, it will try the alternatives.
-    getElementList:(elementList)=>{},
+    condition:(cheerioNode)=>{},//Use this hook to add additional filter to the nodes that were received by the querySelector.
+Return true to include, falsy to exclude. getElementList:(elementList)=>{},
     afterScrape:(data)=>{},//In this case, it will just return a list of downloaded items. filePath:'./somePath',//Overrides the global filePath passed to the Scraper config.